AlexanderKoch-Koch/low_cost_robot/README.md

 There is usually a 10% discount code for the Robotis shop.
 It might also help to add some grip tape to the gripper (e.g. https://a.co/d/dW7BnEN).
 A USB-C cable is necessary to connect the servo driver board to a computer.

-For europeans, the buying links above might not be able to ship to your country.
-In that case, check the [EU version](LINKS_EU.md).
+For Europeans, the buying links above may not be able to ship to your country.
+If that's the case, please check the [EU version](LINKS_EU.md).

 ![follower](./pictures/follower_arm.png)